arian1123/TwitterEmotionIntensity/Final System/README.md

 Stage 2 feature extraction:

 Extract all the features and save them in files.
 The features inculude tf-idf, bag of words, edinburgh embeddings, glove embeddings, hash tag intensities, emoji lexicon, and Affect lexicon features including AFINN, BingLiu, MPQA, NRC-EmoLex, NRC-Hash-Emo, NRC-Hash-Sent, NRC10E, Sentiment140, SentiStrength.

 Stage 3 regression/classification:

-In this stage, we use the following regressors/classifiers:
-Support vector machine (regressor and classifier) of sklearn.
-Multi-layer Perceptron (regressor and classifier) of sklearn.
-Gradient Boosting (regressor and classifier) of sklearn.
+In this stage, we use the following regressors/classifiers: 1) Support vector machine (regressor and classifier) of sklearn.
+2) Multi-layer Perceptron (regressor and classifier) of sklearn.
+3)Gradient Boosting (regressor and classifier) of sklearn.

 We train and test our data by using 10-fold cross validation on the training dataset.